Azure/ALZ-PowerShell-Module/README.md

 ### Quick start

-Before start o utilize the functionality of the module ytou can verifgy if you have all the prerequisites installed, with the built in command:
+Before start o utilize the functionality of the module you can verify if you have all the prerequisites installed, with the built in command:

 ```powershell
 Test-ALZPrerequisites
 ```

-#### Example1
+#### Create a new Azure Landing Zone Environment

 ```powershell